The Dolley Madison Digital Edition

-The Dolley Madison Digital Edition (DMDE) is a born-digital comprehensive edition of the correspondence and ancillary documents of Dolley Payne Todd Madison.
+The Dolley Madison Digital Edition (DMDE) is a digital comprehensive edition of the correspondence and ancillary documents of Dolley Payne Todd Madison.
 Rotunda, the electronic imprint of the University of Virginia Press, published the first installment of the edition in 2004; the final installment will appear in the Fall of 2021.
 The DMDE includes over 3,500 documents and 5,000 unique identifications of people, places, terms, and titles.
 The edition won the 2020 Lyman H. Butterfield Award from the Association for Documentary Editing.
 The DMDE was the first publication of Rotunda and is now available as part of Rotunda's American Founding Era Collection, where it can be included in searches across the entire collection alongside the papers of the founders.

 Protocols

 The DMDE attempts to identify every person, place, organization, and citation that is mentioned in the correspondence (or other documents such as newspaper articles, legal documents, and invitations).
 Annotations are provided by associating names to text.
 A list is provided in the left hand margin to facilitate searching.
 In addition, the DMDE provides editorial notes to explain issues that transcend individual letters but have not been the subject of serious historical research and writing.
 All documents are marked up in XML and conform to TEI.P5.
 Readers can both browse and search the collection or pull up the complete set of annotations, called in this edition the "glossary."